Sinopharm COVID-19 Vaccine (BBIBP-CorV) 2022

 March 19, 2021 - REVIEW: Immunogenicity of clinically relevant SARS-CoV-2 vaccines in nonhuman primates and humans.

 January 29, 2021 - Hungary became the first EU member state to approve the Chinese "Sinopharm" vaccine for use, according to the country's chief health official, Cecilia Mueller.
-"Today, the National Institute of Pharmacy and Nutrition approved the use of the Sinopharm vaccine," she said.
+"Today, the National Institute of Pharmacy and Nutrition approved using the Sinopharm vaccine," she said.
 As a result, any vaccine administered to at least one million people worldwide may now be approved for use in Hungary — without being assessed by the country's medicines regulator, reported the AP.

 January 3, 2021 - "The Egyptian pharmaceutical authority approved the Chinese Sinopharm vaccine on Saturday," Hala Zayed said late Saturday.
 Zayed said Egypt plans to purchase 40 million doses of the Sinopharm vaccine.

-December 13, 2020 - The National Health Regulatory Authority announced it has officially approved Sinopharm's COVID-19 vaccine registration after submitting all related documentation by G42 Healthcare, the company's exclusive distributor in the Middle East and North Africa.
+December 13, 2020 - The National Health Regulatory Authority officially approved Sinopharm's COVID-19 vaccine registration after submitting all related documentation by G42 Healthcare, the company's exclusive distributor in the Middle East and North Africa.
 The Kingdom of Bahrain has participated in Phase III clinical trials of the vaccine as part of the 4 Humanity campaign, in which more than 7,700 volunteers signed up.
 The Authority had previously authorized the emergency use of Sinopharm's vaccine based on preliminary results provided to frontline professionals in contact with COVID-19 patients.

 August 13, 2020 - Interim Analysis of 2 Randomized Clinical Trials.
 Effect of an Inactivated Vaccine Against SARS-CoV-2 on Safety and Immunogenicity Outcomes